LazyJJ-dev/LazyJJ/website/src/content/docs/tutorials/create-pr.md

 This creates a bookmark pointing at your current commit.

+> **Note about Bookmarks vs Branches**: JJ calls them "bookmarks" while GitHub calls them "branches."
+They're the same thing.
+Why the different term?
+JJ bookmarks don't auto-follow like Git branches—you must manually update them.
+This is THE most common confusion for Git users.
+See [Common Mistakes](/guides/common-mistakes/#mistake-2-expecting-bookmarks-to-auto-follow) for details.

 ## Step 5: Push and Create the PR

 Push your changes and create a PR in one command: